Colonial Williamsburg Teacher Institute

 Take-home materials include facsimile objects and documents, books and digital media.
 All are selected to complement the Teachers Institute experience and help educators bring history to life in their classroom.

-- Available Scholarships for the 2014 Institute
+- Scholarship Application for the 2015 Institute

 - Participant’s Guide to the Colonial Williamsburg Teacher Institute 2014